more information....

 Percolation lysimeters are widely used in phytocaps or phytoremediation studies and projects.
 It is important that the integrity of phytocaps are maintained.
 Percolation lysimeters can test different phytocap designs and materials.
 Once installed, percolation lysimeters can determine if there has been a breach or failure in the phytocap by sending alerts and alarms to managers.

 The TEROS range of soil water content sensors are ideal for percolation lysimeters.
 The TEROS sensors can measure soil water content, temperature and electrical conductivity (EC or salinity).
 The TEROS sensors can be connected to the ZL6 data logger where data can be accessed over the internet.
-Alternatively, the ES-SYS systems can provide alarms and alerts, as well as data logging and internet access capabilities.
+Alternatively, the ES-LOG systems can provide alarms and alerts, as well as data logging and internet access capabilities.
 It is also possible to connect the TEROS sensors to IoT devices such as LoRaWAN or NB-IoT or Wi-Fi enabled devices.

 Alternatively, profile probes are used as a type or percolation lysimeter.